Hurts So Good: Reception

 Cash Box said that "steady 4/4 snare work and choppy fuzz tone guitar chords kick off this steel-edged pop/rocker."

 Music video

 Much of the video was filmed in Medora, Indiana, a small town located approximately 20 mi southwest of Seymour, Indiana, where Mellencamp was born and raised.

 Charts

 The song hit number one on Billboard's Hot Tracks mainstream rock chart.
 It peaked at number two on the Billboard Hot 100 on August 7, 1982, and, although it failed to make number one, it spent 16 weeks in the top 10, the longest time for any song in the 1980s.
 It was kept off the top spot by "Eye of the Tiger" by Survivor.
+In October 1982, "Hurts So Good" was certified gold alongside another Mellencamp song, "Jack & Diane" for each achieving sales exceeding one million units.
 The song was listed at #83 on Billboard's Greatest Songs of All Time.